codentell/cwc-frontend-course/content/01-html-git-github-module/activities/day-01/03-hello-html.md

 ```

-# Notes
+### Notes 📖

-## Pros:
+# Why !?

-1. `HTML` is easy to learn and understand.
+## Pros of HTML (HyperText Markup Language)

-2. `HTML` is platform-independent, which means that it can be used on any operating system and any device.
+1. `HTML` is easy to use and learn.
+It is the standard for creating websites and web applications.

-3. `HTML` is compatible with most web browsers.
+2. `HTML` is supported by all major browsers, so it is easy to make your website look the same across all browsers.

-4. `HTML` is search engine friendly.
+3. `HTML` is a text-based language that is relatively easy to understand and edit.

-5. `HTML` is relatively secure, since it does not have access to the server when creating web pages.
+4. `HTML` is free, open-source software that can be used to create basic websites and web applications.

-## Cons:
+## Cons of HTML:

-1. `HTML` pages are static, so they cannot be used for dynamic content.
+1. `HTML` is not a programming language, so it cannot be used to create complex applications or websites.

-2. `HTML` does not have any database support, so data must be stored elsewhere.
+2. `HTML` is limited in its ability to create dynamic content, so it is not suitable for complex web applications.

-3. `HTML` is not very flexible, so it can be difficult to change the layout or design of a website.
+3. `HTML` requires a web server to host the website, which can be expensive.

-4. `HTML` is not very secure, since it is easy to hack into an HTML page.
+4. `HTML` can be difficult to maintain and update, so it is important to keep the code organized and up-to-date.